YEI UCAS free application guide for 2027 entry.

 For Question 1, I’d recommend keeping it short, punchy, and simple.

-This is because you want to save most of the space for what actually differentiates you: your academic super-curriculars, your reflection, your research, and the ways you’ve explored the subject beyond the classroom.
+This is because you want to save most of the space for what differentiates you: your academic super-curriculars, your reflection, your research, and the ways you’ve explored the subject beyond the classroom.

 One effective approach is to mention an event, idea, or experience that is personal or genuinely unique to you, and then link it directly to why you want to study the course.